NoahDettki/TBS-Prototype/README.md

 Currently none.
 This project is WIP and still in early development.

 ## Controls
-Left-click to focus a cell
+Right mouse button to drag camera
-Right-click to drag camera
+Click a building card to select it and place it with left mouse button.